Source: Dimensional Fund Advisors (2018). Mutual Fund Landscape, https://us.dimensional.com/perspectives/mutual-fund-landscape-2018

 - establish a future income stream from the portfolio

 Many of the largest academic institutions in the United States use evidence-based investment concepts founded on Nobel Prize winning ideas to develop their investment policy, manage investment risk and implement their investment strategies.
-College investment committees tend to be thoughtful and deliberate and they aspire to fulfill their fiduciary obligations under the law.
+College investment committees tend to be thoughtful and deliberate as they aspire to fulfill their fiduciary obligations under the law.
 They diversify by asset class to manage investment risk and then implement their investment strategies with low-cost institutional mutual funds.
 This is referred to as the Endowment Model because many large colleges use this method to manage their endowment funds.